Open Peer Review. Open Publishing. Open Access. Open Discussion. Open Directory. Open Recommendations. Open API. Open Source.

 Christian Buck, Jannis Bulian, Massimiliano Ciaramita, Wojciech Gajewski, Andrea Gesmundo, Neil Houlsby, Wei Wang.

-Based on a qualitative analysis of the language that the agent has learned while interacting with the question answering system, we propose that the agent has discovered basic information retrieval techniques such as term re-weighting and stemming.
+We also analyze the language that the agent has learned while interacting with the question answering system.
+We find that successful question reformulations look quite different from natural language paraphrases.
+The agent is able to discover non-trivial reformulation strategies that resemble classic information retrieval techniques such as term re-weighting (tf-idf) and stemming.

 TL;DR:We propose an agent that sits between the user and a black box question-answering system and which learns to reformulate questions to elicit the best possible answers